fedora-remix-mobility/sdm845-kernel/Documentation/admin-guide/ramoops.rst

 Setting the ramoops parameters can be done in several different manners:

- A. Use the module parameters (which have the names of the variables described as before).
+ A.a  Use the module parameters (which have the names of the variables described as before).
 For quick debugging, you can also reserve parts of memory during boot and then use the reserved memory for ramoops.
 For example, assuming a machine with > 128 MB of memory, the following kernel command line will tell